 The success of surgery for hammer, claw, and mallet toes has not been widely studied.
 The specific results and risks vary depending on the type of surgery, your surgeon's experience, and how severe your deformity is.
 After surgery, most people have toes that lie flat but do not have normal flexibility.1

 Possible complications of surgery include:

-Infection, bleeding, and pain, which can occur after any surgery.
+- Infection, bleeding, and pain, which can occur after any surgery.

 - Risks of anesthesia, such as a change in your blood pressure.
 Your specific risks depend on the type of anesthesia used, your health, and your response to the medicines used.

 - Problems with blood flow in the toes, which may result in losing some or all of the toe.
 How likely this is depends on how deformed and rigid your toe is.

 What To Think About

 Hammer, claw, and mallet toes may come back after surgery.
 Loose ligaments in the foot, a foot with a very high arch, or a foot that rolls inward too much (excessive pronation ) when you walk may cause the toe problem to return.

 The affected toe or toes may remain somewhat bent after surgery.

 Although surgery can reduce pain, it may not improve how your foot looks.